 The Croxley Green Parking Review is ongoing.
-The final date for responding to the consultation is Saturday 17 November 2018.
+The final date for responding has been extended yet again: the last date to respond to the consultation is now Monday 10 December 2018.

 The process is being carried out by the District Council in response to requests from the general public and it relies on public support at each stage.
 Parking problems are a frequent bugbear in several roads; sometimes it is commuter parking, sometimes school-run parking; and sometimes congestion amongst neighbours.
 Each problem, where it is a significant problem, needs a particular solution.

-The roads within the consultation area are those which indicated a wish to be included, namely:
+The roads within the consultation area are those which indicated a wish to be included, though they might not wish to have the schemes suggested.
+These roads (with a link to the relevant plan for each) are:

 - Beechcroft Avenue